darrellroot/Computer-Science-Education-Resources/README.md

 # Computer Science Education Resources

-This is my repository for training materials I created for Computer Science.
+This is my repository for training materials I created for teaching Computer Science.
 I welcome pull requests with submissions.

 As of December 2022, I have two main resources: